Omnibus-Type/Rosario/README.md

 # Rosario

-**Omnibus-Type**
+**Gatti, Omnibus-Type Team & Adobe Fonts**
-*SIL Open Font License, 1.1*
+*SIL Open Font License 1.1,*

-[Omnibus Type](http://omnibus-type.com/) have been proud since Rosario was presented in 2011 as a new typeface of classic proportions, subtle contrast and weak endings.
-Carefully produced, elegant, ideal for magazines and academic journals.
-Rosario is the name of the city of the designer, Héctor Gatti.
-Rosario was initially developed for private use in 2003 and improved its hinting and other technical optimizations by Adobe TypeKit in May 2013.
+*8 fonts, 844 glyphs each variant.*
+*Letras Latinas 2004*

+Rosario is a singular typeface with 4 weight variants, plus matching italics.
+Its grace lies in the classic proportions.
+Its weak endings make it subtle, yet dynamic.
+Named after a crowded city, it is suitable for diverse publishing contexts, such as popular magazines, poetry books, illustrated editions and academic journals.
+It was designed by Héctor Gatti initially for private use, later on developed by the Omnibus-Type Team, and optimized by Adobe Fonts.

 ![Sample of Rosario.](sources/Rosario-01.png "Rosario")
 ![Sample of Rosario.](sources/Rosario-02.png "Rosario")